Why is AP Systems missing from this comparison? They even have an official integration for HA.

 Marstek Jupiter is currently the most reliable choice: The devices offer native MQTT integration and are ideal for anyone who wants to operate their balcony power plant intelligently, locally and independently.

-Owner of a B2500-D from Marstek With the appropriate technical know-how, users can implement their own solutions using Bluetooth scripts or other workarounds.
+Owner of a B2500-D of Marstek With the appropriate technical know-how, users can implement their own solutions using Bluetooth scripts or other workarounds.
 However, an official MQTT interface is not available.

 AnkerSystems do not offer MQTT support and rely entirely on cloud-based solutions – local integration is currently not possible.